artikus11/art-woocommerce-order-one-click/readme.txt

 Tags: woocommerce, mode catalog
 Requires at least: 4.8
 Tested up to: 5.1
-Stable tag: 2.2.2
+Stable tag: 2.2.3
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Plugin for WooCommerce.
-Includes Buy/Order button in one click.
-The buy buttons are hidden, the Order button appears.
+It includes the catalog mode in the store (there are no prices and the Buy button) and can turn on the Buy/Order button in one click.
 WooCommerce and Contact Form 7 are required for proper operation.

 The plugin provides three modes of operation: